SampathKumarKolichalam/todo-app/README.md

 ---

-## 📨 Email Reminder Logic
+## Email Reminder Logic

-* When a task is created/updated with a due date within **1 hour from current time**, a signal triggers an **email reminder** to the user (visible in the console in development).
+* When a task is created/updated with a due date within **1 hour from current time**, a signal triggers an **email reminder** to the user (For now visible in the console in development).
-* Easily configurable for production SMTP services.
+* Easily configurable for production SMTP services, future enhancement.

 ---

-## 🎨 UI/UX Highlights
+## UI/UX Highlights

 * Progress bar reflecting completed tasks.
 * Overdue tasks are visually highlighted in red.